Quasiparticle dynamics and diffusive scale hydrodynamics in an inhomogeneous gas of hard rods: Introduction

+Since the LR correlations that develop in inhomogeneous backgrounds modify the stochastic dynamics of QPs, they are also expected to affect the hydrodynamic (HD) evolution of the conserved densities.
+Indeed, these correlations primarily influence the mean and fluctuations of QP, suggesting that the corrections to the Euler generalized hydrodynamics (GHD) should also be modified.
+Such LR-correlation-induced corrections have recently been demonstrated in Ref.~\cite{hubner2024diffusive}.
+In the final part of the paper we study the correction to the Euler GHD equation arising due to the emergent LR correlations.

-For a certain type of initial states described by an almost factorized joint distribution (see Eq.~\eqref{eq:mbP_r}) except for the non-overlapping condition, the authors of \cite{hubner2026diffusive} have microscopically derived the GHD on diffusive scale for 1d hard-rod gas.
-They have demonstrated how the presence of LR correlation breaks the LE approximation and modifies the correction term on the diffusion scale \cite{hubner2025diffusive,hubner2025hydrodynamics}.
+For a class of initial states described by an almost factorized joint distribution (see Eq.~\eqref{eq:mbP_r}), where correlations arise solely from the non-overlapping constraint, the authors of Ref.~\cite{hubner2026diffusive} microscopically derived the GHD equation on diffusive scales for the one-dimensional hard-rod gas.
+They demonstrated explicitly how dynamically generated LR correlations invalidate the LE approximation and modify the diffusive correction to the Euler equation \cite{hubner2025diffusive,hubner2025hydrodynamics}.

-In this paper, we provide a similar microscopic derivation of GHD on diffusive scale for the hard-rod gas for another class of initial distribution factorized in point particle coordinates (see Eq.~\eqref{eq:mbP_p}).
-In this initial state, the hard-rod gas already possesses an LR correlation, unlike the initial state considered in \cite{hubner2026diffusive}.
-We show that for this initial state also the diffusive scale correction to the Euler GHD is different from the NS term obtained in \cite{boldrighini1997one, doyon2017dynamics} under the LE approximation.
+In this paper, we present a similar microscopic derivation of the diffusive-scale GHD for the hard-rod gas starting from a different class of initial states, namely those factorized in the point-particle coordinates (see Eq.~\eqref{eq:mbP_p}).
+Unlike the initial state considered in Ref.~\cite{hubner2026diffusive}, this initial state already possesses LR correlations.
+We show that, in this case as well, the diffusive correction to the Euler GHD differs from the NS term obtained under the LE approximation in Refs.~\cite{boldrighini1997one,doyon2017dynamics}.